-- 7.3 As part of the Service's ongoing commitment to employee Health & Wellbeing, an Employee Assistance Programme (EAP) was launched on 1st December 2015. - 7.3.1 SWFRS has signed up to this service to provide additional support to all employees through the NPS arrangements. - 7.3.2 The EAP is on online resource that is available free of charge to all staff offering immediate information, answers and advice on a range of workplace and personal issues. - 7.3.3 The EAP provides confidential, impartial advice and support 24 hours a day, 365 days a year and consists of: - A free phone telephone service answered directly by a team of qualified and experienced counsellors. - Professional information and advice services provided by a separate team of information specialists plus - Access to a web based information service. - 7.3.4 The combination of the above preventative steps and the professional counselling initiative will be important factors in improving the health and reducing stress-related sickness absence in SWFRS.
+- There were a total of 533 appointments for 2021/2022 compared to 299 in 2020/2021 - this is due to the temporary increase in counselling days which has enabled a more efficient service with reduced waiting times for appointments - The counsellors themselves were absent due to sickness on three separate occasions so the number of UTA's were partially due to appointments being cancelled by admin staff - 7.4 As part of the Service's ongoing commitment to employee Health & Wellbeing, an Employee Assistance Programme (EAP) was launched on 1st December 2015. - 7.4.1 SWFRS has signed up to this service to provide additional support to all employees through the NPS arrangements. - 7.4.2 The EAP is on online resource that is available free of charge to all staff offering immediate information, answers and advice on a range of workplace and personal issues. - 7.4.3 The EAP provides confidential, impartial advice and support 24 hours a day, 365 days a year and consists of: - A free phone telephone service answered directly by a team of qualified and experienced counsellors.

+- Professional information and advice services provided by a separate team of information specialists plus - Access to a web based information service. - 7.4.4 The combination of the above preventative steps and the professional counselling initiative will be important factors in improving the health and reducing stress-related sickness absence in SWFRS.